Percona-Lab/percona-version-service/tools/operator-tool/README.md

   -include-arch-images
         Include images with "-multi", "-arm64", "-aarch64" suffixes in the output file -only-latest
-        Add only latest images to the specified "-file" -operator string
+        Add only latest major version images to the specified "-file".
+If "-file" is not specified, returns a file with latest major versions.
+  -operator string
         Operator name.
 Available values: [psmdb pxc ps pg] -patch string